vagrantup/Vwegba/README.md

 |trackTemplate|Track filename naming template.
 Vars: album, albumArtist, artist, title, track, trackPad, trackTotal, year.
 |lyrics|Get lyrics if available.
 |recochokuAccount|Set to true if your account is a Recochoku one.

+# Usage
+Args take priority over the config file.
+**You can get a subscription with a foreign credit card.**